How can my Sandwell business deliver social value?

 For its part, Sandwell Council will ensure that requirements are realistic, proportionate and achievable within the scope of your contract.
 It is important that social value benefits don’t jeopardise your success in delivering a service or contract.

-What does this mean for your contract?
+What does social value mean with regards to your contract?

 You will need to meet key performance areas, which might include creating local employment opportunities or apprenticeships; engaging with schools; supporting people with disabilities; engaging with the voluntary sector or providing support to a local business enterprise, and so on.